Yam recipes are just so many in Nigeria.

-Over the past few years I have experimented heavily on yams and other Nigerian foods to discover even recipes that were initially unknown to humanity, I have also dedicated this year to even further experimentation on Nigerian foods.
+Over the past few years I have experimented heavily on yam recipes and other Nigerian foods to discover even recipes that were initially unknown to humanity, 😀 I have also dedicated this year to even further experimentation on Nigerian foods.

-So here I am going to focus on the different kinds of recipes for yam that would surely spark up your appetite.
-My list would include porridge yam, pepper soup yam, tomato sauce and white yam as well as some native recipe I that I only get a chance to eat when I am in the village.
+My list would include porridge yam, pepper soup yam, tomato sauce and white yam as well as some age-old native recipe I that I only get to eat when I am in my village.

 There are food I can’t find in my part of Nigeria, although the list is very small but some of them are just too hard to forgo.

-What you find below is one of such foods, this is cooked white yam with a different kind of sauce that you wouldn’t find anywhere in the urban areas.
-The sauce was made with utazi, ground dry pepper, palm oil, salt, and another local ingredients called ugba or ukpaka which is the main reason why this recipe is hard to find in the urban areas.
+What you find below is one of such yam meals, this is cooked white yam with a different kind of sauce that you wouldn’t find anywhere else in the urban areas.
+The sauce was made with utazi (false cubeb leaves), ground dry pepper, palm oil, salt, and another local ingredients called ugba or ukpaka which happens to be hard to find in developed areas.

 What you find below is the image of cooked white yam with my favorite palm oil sauce